0xfaded/pislam/README.md

 License
 ---
-PiSlam is a stand-alone work.
-Carl Chatfield is the sole author and licenses this version under the GPLv3.
-Contact carlchatfield@gmail.com if interested in licensing an alternative version without GPLv3 restrictions.
+As of August 2022, PiSlam is licensed under the MIT License.
+If you find this project useful, I would appreciate an email to carlchatfield@gmail.com,

+Thank you :)

 Design Goals
 ---